Consumer Medicine Information

 DO NOT TAKE ZYTIGA WITH FOOD

-ZYTIGA should be taken at least two hours after eating and no food should be eaten for at least one hour after taking ZYTIGA.
+ZYTIGA must be taken on an empty stomach, at least one hour before or at least two hours after a meal.
 Taking ZYTIGA with food causes more of this medicine to be absorbed by the body than is needed and this may cause side effects.